hzeller/rpi-rgb-led-matrix/README.md

 	 # output stops on end-of-file, so let's sleep a bit
      (echo -e "foo\nbar" ; sleep 2) | sudo ./text-example fonts/7x13.bdf

+You could as well connect this to a long-running process that updates the display by sending new lines.
+An empty line will clear the screen.

 **CPU use**

 These displays need to be updated constantly to show an image with PWMed